 Be prepared for each step

 Have all your materials laid out and prepared.
-Avoid the stress of scrambling to find a material or piece of equipment right when you need it by thinking through the process ahead of time.
+Avoid scrambling to find a cloth or equipment by thinking through the process beforehand.

-Wash skin whenever you get splashed with dye
+Wash your skin whenever you get splashed with dye

 Working with heat

-And be aware of heat source safety.
-Working with burners, stoves, boiling water, and dye baths require common sense and caution.
+Be aware of heat source safety.
+Working with burners, stoves, boiling water, and dye baths requires common sense and caution.

 Natural dyeing safety equipment